timtroendle/ukraine-energy-future/report/report.md

 ## Capacity expansion model

 To derive cost-minimal generation, storage, and transmission capacities, we apply PyPSA-Eur [@Horsch:2018] as capacity expansion model.
+We run the model in hourly resolution over five historical weather years.
 Given the long-term perspective in our analysis, we apply a greenfield approach in which we do not consider any existing capacities other than the transmission grid (Supplemental Figure\ S5) and hydro generation capacities.
 We do not consider any connections to other countries, but model Ukraine as a stand-alone system.

 The model has the option to expand generation and storage capacities of onshore wind, offshore wind, solar power, biomass, nuclear power, lithium-ion batteries, and hydrogen storage to meet demand in every hour of the year.
 Total system cost is derived by summing up annuities of investment, operation, and maintenance cost of all installed capacities (@tbl:technology-cost).
 The depreciation rate is set to 10% [@Andersson:2020].
 The model finds the set of installed capacities with minimal total system cost.